Earp Vendetta Ride: Earp posse leaves Arizona Territory

 Wyatt Earp in Dodge City, June 1883, fifteen months after the vendetta ride.

 On April 3, The Tombstone Epitaph reported that the Earp posse had eaten breakfast in town on March 27, and had been spotted six days later on April 2 20 mi north of Hooker's ranch, and that the Albuquerque Journal and San Francisco Daily Report both reported on March 28 that the Earp party had already passed through Albuquerque.
 It also noted that Virgil Earp and his wife were in Los Angeles that week.
 The newspaper commented, "This is the wisest course they could pursue.
 Their lives were not safe for a moment in Tombstone, even if they gave themselves up to the authorities, for the sheriff is inimical to them, and they felt that in his hands they would be entirely at the mercy of the cowboys."

-But on April 5, a member of the Earp party told The Tombstone Epitaph that they were still in the Arizona Territory.
+Published on April 10, a member of the Earp party told The Tombstone Epitaph that they were still in the Arizona Territory.
 This anonymous member of the party reported that from Hooker's ranch they rode 5 mi north to Eureka Springs where they camped for the night.
 They spotted the Behan posse from that location but avoided drawing their attention.
 They stayed near Cottonwood the next night, possibly a mill site near the southwest end of the Whetstone Mountains, from which they picked up the trail of fugitive Frank Jackson.
 The Tombstone Epitaph reported that he was wanted on a $2,500 reward.
 The Earp posse arrested Jackson on April 4 and turned him over to Detective Jack Duncan.

 On April 12, 1882, the Weekly Nugget reported that Wyatt and his fellow "fugitives" were camped in a canyon near the Sierra Bonita Ranch.
 Wyatt was quoted as publicly challenging Cochise County Sheriff Behan to come find him there.

 Sometime from April 10 to April 14, the group headed east out of Arizona.
 They stopped at Camp Grant before they left the Arizona Territory and Wyatt signed some property over to his sister.
 Colonel James Biddle told the Earps that warrants had been issued for their arrest and he would have to hold them.
 He invited them in for a meal.
 When they finished the meal, they found fresh horses ready for them to continue their ride east.

 They rode east again the next day and on April 15, 1882, stopped in Silver City, New Mexico Territory.
 They spent one night in the home of a friend, and the next day sold their horses and saddles before taking a stage to Deming.
 From there they took the train to Albuquerque, where they remained for two weeks.
 To avoid drawing undue attention from their enemies, the Earps visited the offices of the two newspapers and persuaded them to not write any stories about their presence.